Stop interrupting and start inspiring – brands and Pinterest

 Organic growth using creative pins

 While ads can help increase a brand’s exposure, a well-maintained corporate bulletin board with visually appealing and relevant content offers companies the opportunity to enlarge their target group organically.
 Like numerous other social media platforms, a pin on Pinterest is shown more often organically if followers click on it and/or save it since this signals to the platform that it’s good content.
 This means the number of people you reach can quickly increase because if your followers like your image it will be shown to their followers.
-Companies can even create several boards that cover various topics related to their brand and product offering.
-For example, the cosmetic brand Glossier has a separate board for lip, brow, and other makeup inspiration.
+Companies can even create several boards which cover various topics related to their brand and product offering.
+For example, the cosmetic brand Glossier has a separate board for lip, brow and other makeup inspiration.
 So use your boards to connect with Pinners.

 A visual search engine that focuses on the upper sales funnel